intel/he-toolkit/he-samples/examples/secure-query/README.md

 Database entry values are encoded in a similar but different and more efficient way than our database keys.
-For the database values the string is split into the same vector of integers with values from [0,15], but instead of encoding 1 integer per ciphertext we are able to encode all integers into a single ciphertext upto the coefficient count of the ciphertext.
+For the database values the string is split into the same vector of integers with values from [0,15], but instead of encoding 1 integer per ciphertext we are able to encode all integers into a single ciphertext up to the coefficient count of the ciphertext.

 ### Results accumulation and return

-For each database entry we perform keylength*2 component comparisons generating keylength*2 mask ciphertext results.
+For each database entry we perform keylength*2 element wise comparisons between query and key cihpertext vectors generating keylength*2 mask ciphertext results.
 These masks all contain a value of 0 if the values did not match or 1 if the values were the same.
 We then multiply all of these results together resulting in a value of 0 if the key and query differ or 1 if they match exactly.
-This value is then multipled against the value ciphertext which results in a ciphertext containing all 0 coefficients for non matches or a ciphertext with coefficients identical to the value ciphertext.
+This value is then multiplied against the value ciphertext which results in a ciphertext containing all 0 coefficients for non matches or a ciphertext with coefficients identical to the value ciphertext.
 As all database keys are required to be unique the result of any query can only return 0 or 1 matches, allowing us to safely accumulate the result of all our comparisons into a single ciphertext which is then returned.
 The value of this ciphertext will be either 0 which decodes to an empty string for non matches or the value string of the matching key.
 The following diagram illustrates how these accumulation steps are performed.

 ![Mask comparison](images/mask_comparison.png)

 ## References